 - Certain viruses: It is reported that exposure to various viruses can trigger the autoimmune destruction of the islet cells.

 Development of Type 1 diabetes can cause major complications to the organs of the body.
 Therefore, it is important to keep taking precautions to keep the blood sugar within or around the normal range.
 The various complications that arise due to diabetes include:

 - Nerve damage

 Since it is a condition developed in the body not due to external factors, there is not much one can do about it.
-However, here are a few ways that can help in preventing the complications that may arise during managing Type 1 diabetes:
+However, here are a few ways that can help in preventing complications:

-- Encourage your child to manage sugar levels and keeping it in or around the normal range
+- Encourage your child to manage sugar levels and keep it in or around the normal range

-- Schedule frequent appointments with your diabetes educator or doctor for him to discuss the progress
+- Schedule frequent appointments with your diabetes educator or doctor for him to discuss progress.